Pannaria fulvescens: Taxonomy

 It was first formally described as a new species by the French mycologist Camille Montagne in 1848, from specimens collected in Tahiti.
-He initially classified it in the genus Parmelia.
+He published it as Parmelia? fulvescens, using a question mark to indicate uncertainty about its generic placement, and he noted that the material lacked fruiting bodies (no apothecia were seen).
+In his remarks, Montagne compared it with other Parmelia species (including P. conoplea and P. rubiginosa) and considered whether it might instead belong with Sticta, but rejected that placement because the lower surface lacked cyphellae.
 William Nylander transferred it to the genus Pannaria in 1857.

 Veli Räsänen first described the variety Pannaria fulvescens var. lepidella in 1940.
 Later, in 1964, Syo Kurokawa elevated it to species status, citing the presence of soredia along the lobe margins—absent in P. fulvescens—and differences in width as distinguishing features.